 If you're an elite athlete and you're applying to QUT or changing your course, you can apply for the Elite Athlete Entry Program to receive a bonus to your OP score, ranking or grade point average (GPA).

-This might help you get into the course you want even if your original OP or rank doesn't meet the cut-off.
+This might help you get into the course you want even if your original OP or GPA doesn't meet the cut-off.

 Am I eligible?

-- recognised by the Australian Institution of Sport (AIS), Queensland Academy of Sport (QAS) or professional player's association
+- you're recognised by the Australian Institution of Sport (AIS), Queensland Academy of Sport (QAS) or Professional Player's Association (PPA)

-- a member of a national senior squad from an Athlete Career and Education (ACE) support sport
+- you're a member of a national squad from an Athlete Career and Education (ACE) supported sport

-- in a state or national level squad in open or age level competition
+- you're in a state or national-level development squad or team in an open or age-level competition

-- a coach or referee within national or international level competitions
+- you're a coach for a national or international-level competitor or a referee within national or international-level competitions.

 How to apply

-QUT has been recognised as an 'elite athlete friendly' university by the Australian Institute of Sport and the Australian Sports Commission.
+QUT has been recognised as an Elite Athlete Friendly University (EAFU) by the Australian Institute of Sport and the Australian Sports Commission.